-According to Freddie Mac's Primary Mortgage Market Survey, interest rates for a 30-year fixed rate mortgage hovered around 4% in 2017 and are still near record lows.
+According to Freddie Mac's Primary Mortgage Market Survey, interest rates for a 30-year fixed rate mortgage have increased by half of a percentage point, to around 4.5%, in 2018.
+This is still significantly lower than recent history.